 An uncommon symptom is to have sudden unexplained falls (drop attacks).
 These are falls without losing consciousness.
 Drop attacks last just a short time with little associated vertigo.
 They occur in about 1 in 25 people with Ménière's disease.
 So, although uncommon, drop attacks can be alarming and potentially dangerous if, for example, the person is climbing up a ladder or driving when one occurs.

 There may be long periods of time (months or years) between attacks (or clusters of attacks) when there are no symptoms.
-In about 7 in 10 people with Ménière's disease, the attacks stop altogether within 5-10 years of their starting.
+In about 7 in 10 people with Ménière's disease, the attacks stop altogether within 5-10 years of starting.

 Symptoms that may become permanent